xrrocha/word-scrambler/README.md

 A _legible scrambled word_ is a modified word where

 - The first and last letters are left undisturbed
-- The inner letters are shuffled so most or all of them change their positions
+- The inner letters are shuffled so some or all of them change their positions

 We'll be inmepltmneig a leglibe wrod sramecblr tcwie (oh, yaeh!).
 Frsit in Jvaa, for the reaedr to conecnt and tehn in Koitln for the radeer to be enlgtnieehd.